 2. How to Fix Kodi Script Failed Error

 The Kodi script failed error occurs when your addon fails to execute its function in a proper manner.
-The most likely cause of this error is because you are running an old or outdated version of Kodi.
-The addon is trying to use a dependency or script newer that what is installed on your machine and is giving you an error.
+The most likely cause of this error is that you are running an old or outdated version of Kodi.
+The addon is trying to use a dependency or script newer than what is installed on your machine and is giving you an error.

 Always look to upgrade Kodi to its latest version to maximize success with your Kodi addons.

 3. How to Fix Kodi Download is Stuck

 When installing a Kodi addon, your installation may fail to progress further beyond 0%.
 There are two main causes for this:

 - You are using an old version of addon or of Kodi that is unable to read the installation files

 - You have connected to the installation server, but it is not returning files or is timing out your request.
 If this occurs, try to install again.

 The download stuck Kodi error is generally different than a could not connect to repository error.
 Kodi IS connecting to the repository, but it is getting stuck during the next step.